Team: Performance Team

 Central Bedfordshire Council has its own vision and values that are integral to everything we do.
 Our area vision is to make Central Bedfordshire 'A great place to live and work’.

-For an informal discussion about this position, please contact: Danyel Islam at Danyel.email@example.com or call 0300 300 4542.
+For an informal discussion about this position, please contact: Andy Capjon at email@example.com or call 0300 300 6846.

 Central Bedfordshire Council is an equal opportunities employer.
-We welcome enquiries from everyone and value diversity in the workplace.
-We are a Disability Confident employer, we are working to become a Disability Confident leader in our community.
+We are committed to improving the diversity of our workforce to better reflect the communities we serve.
+Therefore we welcome applications from everyone.
+In addition we are a Disability Confident employer, we are working to become a Disability Confident leader in our community.

 To maintain a fair and consistent approach for applicants, it is Central Bedfordshire Council's policy to only consider applications made via our online application system and we therefore thank you for not submitting your application offline.

 If you require assistance to apply for our roles, help with writing your CV, interview techniques or careers advice please contact our team of careers advisors at email@example.com Our service is confidential, impartial and free for all.